jonathan-vella/architecting-for-success/101-Cloud-Foundations/challenges/challenge4.md

-# Architecting for Succes
+# Architecting for Success

 ## Strategy and Plan Hackathon

 ## Challenge 4 - Sell it to Contoso, and your coach!
 (45mins)

-In this challenge, each team will be presenting their business case to the *customer’s senior leadership team* to justify adopting Azure.
+In this challenge, each team will be presenting their business case to the _customer’s senior leadership team_ to justify adopting Azure.
 When building the presentation, don't forget to include:

 - Current state and desired future state